da-yauhenzadziarkouski/wai-tabs/README.md

-    navItems, // an array of [role="tab"] elements panes,    // an array of associated [role="tabpanel"] elements getIndex, // a function/method - get an internal active tab's index selectTab // a function/method - programmatically select a desired tab by calling it with a certain index as an argument } = singleInstance;
+    navItems, // an array of [role="tab"] elements panes,    // an array of associated [role="tabpanel"] elements getIndex, // a function/method - get an internal active tab's index selectTab // a function/method - programmatically select a desired tab, passing a certain index as an argument } = singleInstance;

   // Adding custom data attribute just as an example